nazari-ali/BaseLibrary/README.md

 }
 ```

-# The third part is UnitOfWork,
+# The third part is SqlUnitOfWork,
 in which the storage methods and how to access the Repositories are implemented.

 ### UnitOfWork Interface